 - Instruct patients not to take GIAZO if they have a hypersensitivity to salicylates (e.g., aspirin).

 - Instruct patients to take GIAZO with or without food.

 - Advise patients who need to control sodium intake that the recommended dosing of GIAZO (6.6 g/day) provides about 756 mg of sodium per day.

 - Instruct patients to contact their health care provider if they experience a worsening of their ulcerative colitis symptoms, because it could be due to a reaction to GIAZO.

-- Instruct patients to make sure they let their health care
+- Instruct patients to make sure they let their health care provider know:

 - If they have or are later diagnosed with renal dysfunction.
 Damage to the kidney has been observed in some people given medications similar to GIAZO.